jacobsalmela/NCutil/README.md

 # Multiple Bundle IDs

-For `--insert`, `--remove`, and `--alert-style`, you can add multiple bundle IDs to modify the same setting for multiple apps.
+Most of the options like `--insert`, `--remove`, or `--alert-style`, allow you to add multiple bundle IDs to modify the same setting for multiple apps.

 - ```NCutil.py --remove com.noodlesoft.HazelHelper com.apple.Safari com.apple.reminders```